kabelwerk/sdk-react-native/docs/KabelwerkMessage.md

 ### `renderTime`

 The function used to render the message's posting time in the bottom right corner of the component.
 The function is invoked with the posting timestamp as a [Date object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date).
 The default is to render a `HH:MM` string (the 24-hour format).

+### `onPress`

+Called — with the chat message object — when the user presses the component.
+The default is to do nothing if the message is a text message and to open the browser with the message's upload otherwise.

 ### `onLongPress`